shunito/readium-chrome-extension/mediaOverlaysDocumentation/media_overlays_api.md

 Indicates that the file is loaded and ready to play.

-# Future API functions
+# Future API

-These are expected to become available in a future revision.
+Expected to become available in a future revision.

 ## Functions